-- The largest sectors in terms of emissions in 2018 were agriculture (27%), transport (23%) and energy supply (15%).
+- The largest sectors in terms of emissions in 2019 were agriculture (26%), transport (20%) and residential (14%).
 Most sectors showed a decreasing trend since the base year.

 - The largest decreases, in terms of tonnes of carbon dioxide equivalent, were in the energy supply, waste management and residential sectors.
-These were driven by improvements in energy efficiency, fuel switching from coal to natural gas, which became available in the late 1990s, and the introduction of methane capture and oxidation systems in landfill management.
+These were driven by the energy sector fuel switching from coal to natural gas, a move replicated within the residential sector and the introduction of methane capture and oxidation systems in landfill management.

-- Northern Ireland accounted for 4% of UK greenhouse gas emissions in 2018.
-In total, the UK reduced emissions by 43% between the base year and 2018.
-England and Scotland reduced emissions by 46% and 45%.
-Wales and Northern Ireland reduced emissions by 31% and 20% respectively.
+- Northern Ireland accounted for 4% of UK greenhouse gas emissions in 2019.
+In total, the UK reduced emissions by 44% between the base year and 2019.
+Scotland and England reduced emissions by 45% and 44% respectively.
+Wales and Northern Ireland reduced emissions by 31% and 18% respectively.